 Kevin Garner ’07 was elected in March 2013 to serve as Faculty Representative of District 6 of the National Parliamentary Debate Association.
 He represents colleagues from Missouri, Kansas, Iowa, Nebraska, North Dakota, South Dakota and Minnesota.
 Garner was also chosen to judge the Championship Round of the National Parliamentary Tournament of Excellence, an honor only awarded to seven coaches in the nation.

-Professors Nathan Wyman and Natasha Martin presented a paper in March 2013 at the Mid-America Theatre Conference in St. Louis entitled, “Finding the Y: Ideation on Directing ‘A Murder of Crows’ in Real Time Theatre” from the production they directed and designed in fall 2012 for Jewell Theatre Company.
+Professor Nathan Wyman co-presented a paper in March 2013 at the Mid-America Theatre Conference in St. Louis entitled, “Finding the Y: Ideation on Directing ‘A Murder of Crows’ in Real Time Theatre” from the 2012 production by Jewell Theatre Company.
 The symposium focused on redefining myth in theatre production and process.

 Kevin Garner ’07 was selected to serve on the National Parliamentary Tournament of Excellence Topic Committee in February 2013.
 The group of a handful of coaches nationwide determined the topics debated at the national competition.